-What kind of corrections the inclusion of the Coulomb interactions between charges, which are not nearest neighbors, could have?
+What kind of corrections the inclusion of the Coulomb interactions of charges which are not nearest neighbors could bring in?

 1. Nearest neighbors have been identified as neighbors in transversal direction and it has been assumed that only DNA-DNA and DDNA-DDNA, and DNA-DDNA interactions matter.
 A better approximation would take into account the repulsive nearest-neighbor interactions between phosphates and between dark protons along dark DNA.
 Same applies to DNA-DDNA interactions.